Toggle menu

 Posted by Tony Hallas on 4th Nov 2024

 Tony Hallas caught this sublime shot of the Helix Nebula with the SVX140T in Aquarius.
 Sometimes referred to as the "Eye of God", this planetary nebula was formed by an intermediate to low-mass star, which sheds its outer layers near the end of its life.
-It rests at a distance of 650 million light-years away from Earth, appearing as a helix structure.
+It rests at a distance of 655 light-years away from Earth, appearing as a helix structure.
 The observed glow of this nebula's central star is so energetic, that it causes the previously expelled gases to brightly fluoresce around it.

 Other Designations: NGC 7293, Caldwell 63.